NidhiTornekar/MalariaDetectionWithLoginRegisterPage/README.md

 In a terminal, type cd server-> node .\app.js
 Split the terminal and type cd malarias->python app.py Split the terminal and type cd client->cd src->npm start

+(The cell images have been taken from National Library of Medicine(thin smears))